Nationals vs. Braves Player Props Betting Odds

 |0

-- Jeimer Candelario has 17 doubles, two triples, seven home runs, 20 walks and 28 RBI (56 total hits).
-He's also stolen one base.
+- Luis Garcia has eight doubles, a triple, five home runs, 13 walks and 27 RBI (60 total hits).
+He's also swiped three bases.

 |Opponent